If you’ve ever spent time in markets on your holidays, you may have turned your hand to haggling to get the best prices.

-Negotiations are about win-win: if you don’t win something, is it time to look for a new job?
+Negotiations are about win-win: both parties must feel comfortable with the end result.
+If you don’t win something, is it time to look for a new job?
 Even then, that would cost your employer a lot of time and money and that’s worth highlighting.

 This is very important.
-For example, when offered a job, say you’re very keen to join them and ask for an acceptance letter with proposed salary.
-This gives you time to consider their offer and counter, in writing, with your “Aim High” proposal.
+For example, when offered a job, say you’re very keen to join them subject to salary and working patterns and ask for an acceptance letter with proposed salary.
+This gives you time to consider their offer and counter, in writing, with your “aim high” proposal.

 This is also why stopping talking is important.
 If you don’t, you may find emotive stories – playing schools when you were 7, for example – come tumbling out (or is that just me)?
 Negotiations need to be polite and objective, based on your homework, your employer’s needs and finding a win-win.

 In schools and academies, there’s often pressure to accept a post at interview.
 It’s fine to say you’re interested in the post, it’s not fine to be agreeing a salary.
 When I was offered the post of a secondary headteacher, I beamed and said thank you, assuming that I would start at the lowest salary point.

 Looking back, I had a convincing case to "aim high".
 I’d been a deputy head in a large, split-site school and frequently the sole person out of three in the headship team on across the sites due to secondment arrangements.

 I should have left emotion out of it and said, “Thank you, subject to salary”.
 Doing so encourages employers to think before automatically offering the lowest point on the salary scale.

 Using these golden rules has helped me to buy a better car, get a dream holiday and, crucially, negotiate performance-related pay rises.